janspoerer/janspoerer.github.io/_posts/2022-10-23-nlpjourney-10-of-75 copy.markdown

     });
 </script>

 All signs indicate that we will create our own dataset.
-There has not been a dataset for our domain.
+There is no dataset yet for our domain.

 That's a good thing because it allows us to venture into unchartered territory and possibly leave a big scientific mark in our field.